 Within this district are five of the famed Hono-a-Pi'ilani, the bays of Ke Ali'i Nui Pi'ilani, including Honokohau, Honolua, Honokahua, Honokeana and Honokowai.
 Four of these areas contained perennial streams that, along with Kahana Stream, were extensively used for irrigated kalo cultivation.
-Honokohau Valley still supports kalo cultivation and vestiges of historic agricultural complexes can be found within the undeveloped portions of the other valleys.
+Farming of coffee, kalo (taro) and small scale tropical orchards, however,Honokohau Valley still supports kalo cultivation and vestiges of historic agricultural complexes can be found within the undeveloped portions of the other valleys.
 Heiau complexes are still present along the coastal ridges in Honokohau and Honolua.
-An extensive sand dune burial site was discovered at Honokahua, within the Kapalua Resort, and continues to be protected.
+An extensive sand dune burial site was discovered at Honokahua, within the Kapalua Resort, and continues in some areas while restoration groups plant native species to prevent runoff and protect the reefs below. to be protected.

 Kā'anapali and Kapalua now have major resorts and are , visited by people from around the world.